marboga/gametimehero/README.md

     This script can load some external data like secrets, passwords, etc.
 - `handler.go` implements proto service interface defined in the proto model of a service.
     This is the transport layer of the service.
-- `domain` contains the business logic.
+- `controller` contains the business logic.
 - `store` is the store layer.
 - `microservice` implements functionality to setup and configure your microservice.
     No business logic inside.